WiFi Extender vs. Mesh Network: What's the Difference?

 They are ideal for:

 One thing gamers hate is lagging in the middle of a kill shot.
-If the lagging is not related to a slow internet service plan, mesh networks will improve your wireless connection.
-Sure, extenders might also be able to help, but as we mentioned earlier, depending on the extender, the broadcasted signal might not be strong enough to fix lagging issues.
+If lagging is not related to a slow internet service plan, mesh networks will improve your wireless connection.
+One could use an extender, but it may not be strong enough to fix lag issues.

 If you love to stream movies at the best possible quality, you need a lot of bandwidth and speed.
 Most streaming companies recommend a consistent connection of at least 30 Mbps to stream a 4K video without a problem.
-Sometimes maintaining a consistent connection can be difficult, especially when the router is located in the downstairs office and your room is on the opposite end of the second floor.
+Getting a stable connection from a router in a faraway room can be hard.

 Even though mesh nodes also lose bandwidth after wirelessly connecting to the mesh router, they do a better job of managing incoming and outgoing data.
 With their advanced technology, you will always have a consistent signal in your room, allowing you to stream 4K movies without buffering.

-Large single-level and multi-level homes are more likely to experience dead zones in multiple areas, they tend to have more floors and walls blocking the signals path.
+Large single-level and multi-level homes are more likely to experience dead zones in multiple areas.
+They tend to have more floors and walls blocking WiFi signals.

-Many people would rather purchase WiFi extenders to patch up the dead spots because they are the cheaper option, but they might not be the best one.
-Having multiple extenders will result in multiple networks, which can be inconvenient.
+Many people would rather purchase WiFi extenders to patch up dead spots because they are more affordable.
+In many cases, to achieve whole-home coverage, multiple extenders are needed.
+This will result in multiple networks, which can be inconvenient.
 You will manually have to switch to the closest networks while you move from room to room in your house.